 You can use the Object-ID and Material-ID image to post process parts of your image.
 Let’s say you’ve closed the project, all renderings are done, but you realize one element looks too dark.
 Instead of having to reopen and recreate everything, you can simply create a mask using that specific color, allowing you to post process only that part of the image.

-Additionally, the black background can be used as Alpha channel to conveniently extract your actual model and place it in a photograph.
+Additionally, the black background can be used as an Alpha channel to conveniently extract your actual model and place it in a photograph, although you may find it easier to use the Apply Alpha Channel option instead.

 The Depth Map can be used to apply depth-related effects to your rendering.